jorinvo/me/content/post/homework-in-markdown.md

 ---
 date: 2015-09-03T20:44:54+07:00
-description: |
-  Here I show my workflow to create longer documents using Markdown and how to generate a PDF file from it.
 title: How to Write Your Homework in Markdown
 ---

+Here I show my workflow to create longer documents using Markdown and how to generate a PDF file from it.<!--more-->

 I have to write a 20 pages report for my university.